TAMULib/GIFMButtonService/CONTRIBUTING.md

 ## Filing Issues

-Once you are using *GIFM UI* the creation of new issues through GitHub is a major method of contribution towards *GIFM UI* development.
+Once you are using *GIFM Service* the creation of new issues through GitHub is a major method of contribution towards *GIFM Service* development.
 Issues can be motivated by the discovery of a bug in the software, or by the desire to see either new features added or see changes to existing features.

 There are two primary types of issues: